CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

    :lines: 338-355
    :lineno-start: 338

-To complete the process, we concatenate (exogenous) values for formal subsidized housing to our final output vectors by taking care that all values have the same units:
+To complete the process, we concatenate (exogenous) values for formal subsidized housing to our final output vectors while taking care that all values have the same units:

 .. literalinclude:: ../equilibrium/compute_equilibrium.py
    :language: python